xxSkyy/Essence/README.md

 ## How to use it?

-Once the installation is complete, the FirefoxCSS theme will be applied automatically.
+Once the installation is complete, the Essence theme will be applied automatically.
 Enjoy the compact, beautiful and minimalistic design!

 ## Credits